nguyentranminhkhue2006-maker/jaettu-kalenteri/pylint-report.md

 app.py:222:0: R1710: Either all return statements in a function should return an expression, or none of them should. (inconsistent-return-statements)
 ```

-This declaration refers to the situation, in which the function only returns when the method is either 'GET' or 'POST'.
-For example in the first 'GET','POST' function:
+This declaration refers to a situation in which the function only returns a value when the method is either 'GET' or 'POST'.
+For example, in the first 'GET'/'POST' function:

 ```
 @app.route("/cancel_event/<int:event_id>", methods=["GET","POST"])